Charles Dickens ‘A Christmas Carol’- Mini Unit Study

 *This unit is especially good to “notebook”.

-However you and your kiddos like to do it,
+However you and your kiddos like to show what you’ve been learning about,

-the sky is the limit for creativity !
+the sky is the limit for creativity with this fun unit !

 – Biography of Charles Dickens